-A BSAC CCR Diver (40m) is competent to plan and conduct CCR dives, including those with mandatory decompression, using an AP Diving or Poseidon Se7en rebreather with air as the diluent gas.
+A BSAC CCR Diver (40m) is competent to plan and conduct CCR dives, including those with mandatory decompression, using a Poseidon Se7en rebreather with air as the diluent gas.
 You will be able to progressively build up to dive to a maximum depth of 40m, which allows many people to do the majority of the diving that they want to.
 You will also be able to rescue another CCR diver from depth.

 You could do this course at a regional event, local club or a Technical centre.
 Not all clubs and technical centres run CCR Diver (40m) courses, so please check if you are interested.

 Alternatively, book your place on a scheduled Regional CCR Diver (40m) course online now.

 Not a BSAC member?
 You can do this course by joining BSAC directly or joining via a local club.
 Find a club.

 Students will be given a pack of supporting learning materials.
 You will need full open-water dive kit suitable for local conditions and the relevant rebreather.
 You will also need a fully kitted stage cylinder to use as an independent alternate source.

 After completing a CCR Diver (40m) course and consolidating your skills, your options for club diving significantly expands.